pewf/Back4Adventure/README.md

 # Back4Adventure

-Back4Adventure, a mod that brings back legacy beta world generation and QoL changes / tweaks to Beta 1.8
+Back4Adventure, a Minecraft mod that brings back legacy beta world generation and QoL changes / tweaks to Beta 1.8

 ### THIS MOD IS IN DEVELOPMENT.
 DO NOT LOAD ANY CURRENT SAVE FILES IN THIS MOD WITHOUT A PROPER BACKUP, THINGS WILL BREAK